tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Fixed file upload failures in some regions outside China.
 - Fixed file upload failures for accounts containing the @ symbol.
 - Fixed occasional errors with C2C unread count.
-- Fixed occasional exceptions in session showName display.
+- Fixed occasional exceptions in conversation showName display.
 - Added an API for obtaining the download URL of file messages.

 **iOS platform**